GaryRunyon/School_District_Analysis/README.md

 *** Recalculate the scores by grade, scores by school spending, scores by school size, and scores by school type.
 How does replacing the ninth-grade scores affect the following?

-1) Math and Reading Scores by Grade - The average passing reading and math scores were not affected.
-The NaN isn't incorporated into mathematical calculations such as mean(), sum(), etc. It only affected the number of passing students because it is Not A Number but can populate cells where calculations using INT or FLOAT64 variables are being used.
-So, the NUMBER of passing students in the 9th grade changed but the AVERAGE PASSING GRADE did not change, as NaN is not counted as a value of zero.
+1) Math and Reading Scores by Grade - The average passing reading and math scores OVERALL were barely affected because of the relatively small sample size constituted by the 9th grade class at Thomas High School.
+In the math and reading scores by grade charts, the value of NaN is present in the 9th grade column for the Thomas High School Row.
+The NaN value doesn't take down the average score in and of itself, because it is not counted as a zero.
+It does, however, change the percentage of students passing as that value is based on a fixed number of students.

 2) Scores by School Spending - The Budget for Thomas High School falls in the "$630 to $644 per student" bin.
 Therefore, the new data only affected this bin in the spending_summary_df.
 In this bin, the "% Passing Math" dropped from 73.5 to 66.9%, the "% Passing Reading" dropped from 84.4 to 77.5%, and the "% Overall Passing" dropped from 62.9 to 56.4%.